96jonesa/whominator/README.md

 Linux and macOS users: you may need to use sudo and/or pip3 and python3.
 You will know this is the case if it doesn't work without them.

 Windows users: you may need to use --user and/or pip3 and python3.
 You will know this is the case if it doesn't work without them.

+The spaCy en_core_web_sm model is 432 MB so it may take a while to download.

+The flair named entity reconigzer will download the first time you use either the command-line script or the imported function in Python.

 # Command-Line Script